connexcs/docs/docs/apps/components/data-grid.md

 This is achieved through the following mechanisms:

-1. Infinite scrolling: It loads additional data as the user scrolls through the application.
+1. **Infinite scrolling**: It loads additional data as the user scrolls through the application.
-2. Lazy loading from group rows.
-You can decide how much data you wish to see like 10 rows of data or 100 rows of data.
+2. **Lazy loading from group rows**: You can decide how much data you wish to see like 10 rows of data or 100 rows of data.

 #### How to use it with Datagrid?

 1. **Infinite Scrolling**
       * [Click here](https://docs.connexcs.com/apps/page-builder/#steps-to-use-components-in-the-page-builder) to add the Data Grid component.
    <img src= "/apps/pag1.png">
    * Click on **Form Attribute :material-menu-right: Data source (Setting) :material-menu-right: Add data source**.
    <img src= "/apps/pag2.png">